 A power grid is a network of electrical components to generate, transmit and distribute electric energy to customers.
 With ever larger demand for electric power, power systems are evolving with more complexity.
 Further, compared to today’s grid, future power grid will integrate more intermittent renewable generations such as Photovoltaic (PV) and Wind Turbines (WTs), which are typically interfaced with power electronics devices.
 These facts bring additional challenges to the controls and operations of the power grid.

-The Power System Protection and Automation Laboratory (PSPAL) at ShanghaiTech University focuses on (1) dealing with faults and (2) tracking states/dynamics in power systems and microgrids.
-Specifically, the ongoing research topics in the PSPAL include power system and microgrid protection, fault locating, dynamic/static state estimation, parameter identification, HVDC transmission systems, microgrid control and power system cyber security.
+The Power System Protection and Automation Laboratory (PSPAL) at ShanghaiTech University focuses on dealing with faults and tracking states/dynamics in power systems, power electronic systems and microgrids.
+Specifically, the ongoing research topics in the PSPAL include protection, fault locating, dynamic/static state estimation, parameter identification of power systems and microgrids, and condition monitoring of power electronic systems.

-PSPAL is seeking graduate (master and Ph.D.) students with self-motivation for academic year 2018.
-Candidates with backgrounds in Electrical Engineering & Automation, Power Systems, Power Electronics and other related disciplines are preferred.
-For full consideration, please send your application package (C.V., Transcript, and personal statement) to me at email@example.com.
+PSPAL is seeking graduate (master and Ph.D.) students with self-motivation for academic year 2023.
+Backgrounds in Electrical Engineering & Automation, Mathematics, Electronic Engineering, Automation, Control or other related disciplines are required.
+Candidates with strong mathematical bases and strong logic thinking skills are preferred.
+For full consideration, please send your application package (C.V., Transcript, and personal statement) to Dr. Yu Liu at firstname.lastname@example.org.